Monacrylic/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+# Feedback

+1. Yifan
+- Great interaction design to the circles, and the joystick control is innovative and looks very satisfying.
+- The colors to the circles is a great add-on, and the animation is fluid.
+- Can do something with the text as well

+2. Neel
+- Gamification is an interesting idea, but the interaction is not very intuitive.
+- Unique idea, like the idea of using circles to represent hours left in the day.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.